Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

      */
     @ServiceMethod(returns = ReturnType.SINGLE)
     public Mono<Response<ModelData>> getModelWithResponse(String modelId) { }

+    // TODO: all 3 optional parameters need to wrapped in a listOptions class and the input of this method will be a single wrapper object.
     /**
      * Gets the list of models by iterating through a collection.
-     * @param dependenciesFor The model Ids to have dependencies retrieved.
-     * @param includeModelDefinition Whether to include the model definition in the result.
-If false, only the model metadata will be returned.
+     * @return A {@link PagedFlux} of ModelData.
+     */
+    @ServiceMethod(returns = ReturnType.COLLECTION)
+    public PagedFlux<ModelData> listModels() { }

+    /**
+     * Gets the list of models by iterating through a collection.
-     * @param options The options to follow when listing the models.
+     * @param listModelOptions The options to follow when listing the models.
 For example, the page size hint can be specified.
      * @return A {@link PagedFlux} of ModelData.
      */
     @ServiceMethod(returns = ReturnType.COLLECTION)
-    public PagedFlux<ModelData> listModels(List<String> dependenciesFor, boolean includeModelDefinition, DigitalTwinModelsListOptions options) { }
+    public PagedFlux<ModelData> listModels(ListModelOptions listModelOptions) { }

     /**
      * Deletes a model.